 When someone finds bugs or problems with the solution let me know and leave a comment.
 I will do my best to fix them as it should be a reliable part during preparing old devices with Windows 10.

-Oliver started as a System Engineer and is now a Lead Cloud Architect and has been working in the IT industry for the past 17 years specializing in Enterprise Mobility and Security, Deployment and Automation.
+Oliver started as a System Engineer and is now a Lead Cloud Architect and has been working in the IT industry for the past 15+ years specializing in Enterprise Mobility and Security, Deployment and Automation.
+Oliver has been awarded Enterprise Mobility MVP in August 2018.
 Currently working for Glück & Kanja Consulting AG and is engaged in enterprise projects with up to 100k endpoints.
 Most recent focus has been on Modern Management projects, helping customers to solve actual challenges there.
-In 2017, Oliver has founded http://oliverkieselbach.com blog and is now blogging on SCConfigMgr.
+In 2017, Oliver has founded http://oliverkieselbach.com blog and is blogging on SCConfigMgr.